abuehl/docs/no-implicit-import.md

 For small toy projects this may be acceptable, but this approach clearly doesn't scale, because it causes unneeded recompilations.

-An alternative is to use "internal partitions"
+An alternative is to use "internal partitions":

 ```cpp
 // Translation unit #6